Sing-Li/dockertest/README.md

 To test rocm57 ....

-1.  make sure linux is rocm docker ready  (see AMD rocm doc,  wsl or any sort of Linux VM will NOT work!)
+1.  make sure linux is rocm container (docker) ready  (see AMD rocm doc,  wsl or any sort of Linux VM will NOT work!)
 2.  `cd rocm57`  then  `sh ./buildimage.sh`, this will create the `mlcllmrocm57:v0.1` base image; you can do a `docker images` to verify
 3.  from top level,  `cd test` and see that the `cache` directory exists and that you have write permissions, this is where all the weights will be downloaded the first time, and will be managed for you
 4.  run `sh startrocm57chat.sh gemma-2b-it-q4f16_1`